Skullper/ASD_Template_AndroidInjector_MVP/README.md

 ## Android Studio template

 This template includes base packages and files for the project.
-It also uses AndroidInjector(Dagger2) and MVP.
+It also uses AndroidInjector(Dagger2) and MVP(basically it's not full MVP it is only View+Presenter).

 ## How to use